-Prerequisite: ITN 144 and ITN 200
+Prerequisites: ITN 144 and ITN 200

 This course provides hands-on experience in the installation, operation, troubleshooting, and administration of the Linux operating system for both workstations and servers.
 Coverage will include system administration, security, and the Linux client/server environment.
 Security issues related to Linux, including encryption, VPNs, and network troubleshooting utilities will be covered as well.
+This course addresses the material from CompTIA's Linux+ Certification Exam.